langchain-ai/opengpts/API.md

 Available tools names can be found in the AvailableTools class in backend/packages/gizmo-agent/gizmo_agent/tools.py Available llms can be found in GizmoAgentType in backend/packages/gizmo-agent/gizmo_agent/agent_types/__init__.py

+Note: If a RAGBot assistant is created (`type` equals `chat_retrieval`), then subsequent API requests/responses for the threads APIs are slightly modified and noted below.

 ## Create a thread

 We can now create a thread.